apache/cordova-docs/docs/en/edge/phonegap/events/events.deviceready.md

 Custom events are not supported in the RIM BrowserField (web browser view), so the `deviceready` event will never fire.

-A workaround is to manually query `PhoneGap.available` until PhoneGap has fully loaded.
+A workaround is to manually query `cordova.available` until Cordova has fully loaded.

     function onLoad() {
         // BlackBerry OS 4 browser does not support events.
-        // So, manually wait until PhoneGap is available.
+        // So, manually wait until Cordova is available.
         //
         var intervalID = window.setInterval(
           function() {
-              if (PhoneGap.available) {
+              if (cordova.available) {
                   window.clearInterval(intervalID);
                   onDeviceReady();
               }